In this FDD Talk post, you’ll learn the following:

 - Sales may be affected by fluctuations due to seasonality (particularly in colder climates), weather, and periodic marketing and advertising programs.
 Inclement weather may cause temporary Restaurant closings in some areas.

 - The data below reflects historical sales.
 There is no assurance future sales will correspond to historical sales.

-- If you own a Combo Restaurant, the following may be applicable to you: many Baskin-Robbins franchisees actively pursue cake sales opportunities.
+- If you own a Combo Restaurant, you should be aware that many Baskin-Robbins franchisees actively pursue cake sales opportunities.
 If you do not, your sales may be negatively affected.
 Additionally, seasonality and weather may significantly affect sales of ice cream and related products.

 - Some individual Restaurants’ sales may include wholesale accounts and other distribution outlets, which may not be available to you.
 Not all of these opportunities have been successful for all participating franchisees.